64blit/xyz3d.js/docs/docs.md

 *   `XYZ3dConfig` **[Object][28]**&#x20;

-    *   `XYZ3dConfig.debug` **[Boolean][29]** Turns on or off debugging which ads an AxisHelper to the scene and logs more details of the scene, this introduces significant startup lag.
+    *   `XYZ3dConfig.debug` **[Boolean][29]** Turns on or off debugging mode.
+This adds performance monitoring, live raycast hit tracing, an axes helper, and verbose scene logging.
 Default is false.
     *   `XYZ3dConfig.jsonPath` **[String][30]** The path of the 3D scene created with the corresponding plugin.
     *   `XYZ3dConfig.domElements` **[Object][28]** All html IDs required to link the Threejs componenets.